sbt/website/src/reference/00-Getting-Started/07A-Task-Graph.md

 #### Benefits of hybrid flow-based programming

-Rather than thinking `settings` as a key-value map, a better analogy would be to think of it as a DAG (directed acyclic graph) of tasks where the edges denote *happens-before*.
+Rather than thinking `settings` as a key-value map, a better analogy would be to think of it as a _directed acyclic graph_ (DAG) of tasks where the edges denote *happens-before*.
 Let's call this the _task graph_.
 There are several motivation to organizing the build this way.